-The Hatred of Home: a Brief Analysis of Western Oikophobia (working title, forthcoming), will be my fifth book and a return to philosophy.
+Oikophobia: Hatred of Home in the Decline of Civilizations (forthcoming), will be my fifth book and a return to philosophy.
 The work traces the historical apparition of oikophobia - hatred or disparagement of one's own culture - as a type of social decadence that will arise under a particular set of circumstances, from ancient Greece to the present, and then discusses its philosophical implications within culture, politics, and the arts.

 Kalahari Singing (forthcoming), will be my fourth book and a departure from my usual philosophical material.
 This book is a memoir of the time I spent as a volunteer teacher in Namibia.
 Its main themes are the loving relationship between me and my students as well as the violence I had to witness there.